marinang/SimProd/README.md

 * --mudst: Produce a muDST output.

 * --decfiles: Version of the DecFiles package (default = v30r5)

+* --infiles: External files to provide for generation (for example LHE or HepMC files).

 If you wish to modify any option related to an EvtType prior to launch submission, the **GetEvtType.py** script will copy every option file that are in _EvtType.py_ to a directory called _EvtTypes_.
 It takes the EvtType as argument.